Lyme Guidelines Conflict: IDSA vs ILADS Explained

 IDSA guidelines emphasize standardized short-course antibiotic treatment and caution regarding retreatment.
 ILADS guidelines support individualized care for patients who remain symptomatic or relapse after standard treatment.

-Why do Lyme disease guidelines conflict?
+Why do Lyme disease guidelines differ?

 Which Lyme guidelines should patients follow?